University of South Florida — College of Public Health

 - Propose methodologies for evaluating public health programs and interventions

-All applicants must have a Bachelor’s degree from an accredited university; submit GRE scores or equivalent (MCAT, LSAT); have earned a GPA of 3.0 or better on all work attempted as an upper division undergraduate student; and submit 2 letters of recommendation, a goal statement, resume and must be computer literate.
+All applicants must have a Bachelor’s degree from an accredited university; submit GRE scores or equivalent (MCAT, GMAT); have earned a GPA of 3.0 or better on all work attempted as an upper division undergraduate student; and submit 2 letters of recommendation, a goal statement, resume and must be computer literate.
 Prerequisite courses may be needed.
+Please see this link for more specific Master's degree test and other requirements: https://documents.health.usf.edu/display/COPH/6.2+Admission+Tests+Information

 For inquiries about Master's International, call 855.855.1961 x1812.